soilwaterfish/swf-colab/README.md

 # swf-colab
-This is a temporary repository for all things analysis, discussion, and collaboration.
+This is a repository for all things analysis, discussion, and collaboration.

 It is meant to be **language agnostic!**